Risankizumab clinical trial data

 On March 7, 2016, AbbVie (ABBV) entered into a global collaboration with Boehringer Ingelheim for the development and commercialization of Risankizumab.
 On October 26, 2017, AbbVie announced positive results from three pivotal phase-3 trials that compared the efficacy of investigational interleukin-23 (IL-23) inhibitor, risankizumab, with standard biologic therapies, Johnson & Johnson’s (JNJ) Stelara (ustekinumab) and Humira (adalimumab) in moderate to severe chronic plaque psoriasis indications.

 After 16 weeks of treatment, a 150 mg dose of Risankizumab managed to demonstrate significant skin clearance, measured through metrics such as 90% improvement in the psoriasis area and severity index and static physician global assessment score of clear or almost clear.

-Notably, AbbVie makes up about 0.67% of the Vanguard S&P 500 ETF’s (VOO) total portfolio holdings.
+Notably, AbbVie accounts for 0.58% of Vanguard Total Stock Market ETF’s (VTI) total portfolio holdings.

-In the next part, we’ll discuss AbbVie’s efforts to expand Risankizumab’s label in greater detail.
+In the next part, we’ll discuss the label expansion strategy for Risankizumab in greater detail.